 Nothing needs to be selected when doing so.

-This function will;- For Door Spawners; based on the
+This function will;- For Doors; based on the

 Front/Back Threat